What is cyber threat intelligence?

 Operational Threat Intelligence

-Operational threat intelligence focuses on the Tactics, Techniques and Procedures (TTP) used by threat actors to conduct attacks.
+Operational cyber threat intelligence focuses on the Tactics, Techniques and Procedures (TTP) used by threat actors to conduct attacks.
 Painting a picture of each identified threat actor’s motivations, current and past strategies and campaigns, associations, tools used, etc., allows an organisation to determine the existing threat to business, and how to combat it.

 • Examples: Patching vulnerabilities across multiple products that a threat actor is known to exploit, triaging emails that follow a similar pattern to phishing attacks from a known threat actor